Decay of weakly charged solutions for the spherically symmetric Maxwell-Charged-Scalar-Field equations on a Reissner-Nordstr\"{o}m exterior space-time: Introduction

 \section{Introduction}

 \paragraph{The model} In this paper, we study the asymptotic behaviour of solutions to the Maxwell-Charged-Scalar-Field equations, sometimes referred to as massless Maxwell--Klein--Gordon, arising from spherically symmetric and asymptotically decaying initial data on a fixed sub-extremal Reissner--Nordstr\"{o}m exterior space-time : where $q_0 \geq 0$ is a constant called the charge \footnote{This charge $q_0$ is also the coupling constant between the Maxwell and the scalar field equations.
 This is not to be confused with the charge of the Maxwell equation or the parameter $\rho$.
-For a precise definition of all ``charges'', c.f.\ section \ref{chargenotations}.} of the scalar field $\phi$, $M$, $\rho$ are respectively the mass and the charge of the Reissner--Nordstr\"{o}m black hole \footnote{Notice the slight notation difference with \cite{Moi} where $\Omega^2$ was defined to be $-\bf{4} (1-\frac{2M}{r}+\frac{\rho^2}{r^2})$ on the Reissner--Nordstr\"{o}m interior. } with $0 \leq |\rho| <M$ , $\nabla_{\mu}$ is the Levi--Civita connection and $D_{\mu}=\nabla_{\mu}+iq_0 A_{\mu}$ is the gauge derivative.
+For a precise definition of all ``charges'', c.f.\ section \ref{chargenotations}.} of the scalar field $\phi$, $M$, $\rho$ are respectively the mass and the charge of the Reissner--Nordstr\"{o}m black hole with $0 \leq |\rho| <M$ , $\nabla_{\mu}$ is the Levi--Civita connection and $D_{\mu}=\nabla_{\mu}+iq_0 A_{\mu}$ is the gauge derivative.
 Note that --- due to the interaction between the Maxwell field $F$ and the charged scalar field $\phi$ --- this system of equations is \textbf{non-linear} when $q_0 \neq 0$, the case of interest for this paper.
 This is in contrast to the uncharged case $q_0=0$, where \eqref{5} is then the linear wave equation.

 \paragraph{Main results} Since global regularity is known for this system \footnote{It follows essentially from the global regularity of Yang-Mills equations on globally hyperbolic (3+1) Lorentzian manifolds, established in \cite{Shatah}.
-In spherical symmetry, this can also be deduced from the methods of \cite{Kommemi}.}, we focus on the asymptotic behaviour of solutions.
+In spherical symmetry, this can also be deduced from the methods of \cite{Kommemi}.}, we focus on the asymptotic behaviour.

-The case of a charged scalar field on a black hole space-time that we hereby consider is considerably different from the analogous problem on Minkowski space-time.
+The case of a charged scalar field on a black hole space-time that we consider is considerably different from the analogous problem on Minkowski space-time.
 While on the flat space-time, the charge of the Maxwell equation tends to $0$ towards time-like infinity, this is not expected to be the case on black hole space-times.
 This fact constitutes a major difference and renders the proof of decay harder, already in the spherically symmetric case and when the charge is small.

 We show that if the charge in the Maxwell equation and the scalar field energies are initially smaller than a constant depending on the black hole parameters $M$ and $\rho$, then